plentymarkets/docs-raw/plentyInterface/Order.md

 ### OrderItemDateRepositoryContract<a name="order_contracts_orderitemdaterepositorycontract"></a>

-The OrderItemDateRepositoryContract contains the functionality to find, create, update and delete OrderItemDate instances.
+The OrderItemDateRepositoryContract contains the functionality to get, create, update and delete OrderItemDate instances.

 #### Namespace